Updating the database of the Illinois Compiled Statutes (ILCS) is an ongoing process.

 anonymous responses and shall not provide for the public disclosure of any personally identifying information.
 No institution may use or attempt to use information collected through the sexual misconduct climate survey to identify or contact any individual student on campus, nor shall the results of the survey be used as the basis for any type of investigation or disciplinary or legal proceeding.

-(h) There shall be established within the Office of the Board of Higher Education a data repository for all summaries of sexual misconduct climate surveys submitted by higher education institutions to the Board of Higher Education in accordance with subsection (b).
-The Board of Higher Education shall ensure that the sexual misconduct climate survey data submitted by all institutions is available to the public in an easily accessible manner on the Board of Higher Education's website.
+(h) There shall be established within the Office of the Board of Higher Education and the Office of the Illinois Community College Board a data repository for all summaries of sexual misconduct climate surveys submitted by higher education institutions to the Board of Higher Education or Illinois Community College Board in accordance with subsection (b).
+The Board of Higher Education and Illinois Community College Board shall ensure that the sexual misconduct climate survey data submitted by all applicable institutions is available to the public in an easily accessible manner on the Board of Higher Education's or Illinois Community College Board's website.

 (i) Each higher education institution shall publish on the institution's website in an easily accessible manner: